fastfony/licence-bundle/docs/index.md

-This bundle is used in Fastfony (licence MIT) and Fastfony-pro (proprietary licence).
+This bundle is used in Fastfony (license MIT) and Fastfony-pro (proprietary license).